 After completing your forms, you should make two copies of all forms.
 You may not need this many, but it is good to have multiple copies just in case.
 Your paperwork must be filed in the Superior Court in the county where you live, generally at the location that handles "unlimited civil" cases.
-We have provided the location of the courthouses where name/gender change petitions may be filed in the chart in Appendix I. You can also always call a courthouse's "civil clerk's office," and ask if that particular courthouse processes name changes.
+We have provided the location of the courthouses where name/gender change petitions may be filed in the chart in Appendix I. You can also always call a courthouse's civil clerk's office, and ask if they process name changes.

-It may be possible for you to file your petition for a name and/or gender change by mail.
+It is also generally possible for you to file your petition for a name and/or gender change by mail.
 To do this, you would need to fill out the necessary forms, include a check for the fee amount (or your request for a fee waiver), and include additional copies of the forms and a self-addressed return envelope with postage paid.
-Some counties' Superior Courts will allow electronic filing; more information is available in the chart in Appendix I.
+Some courts also allow filing via a drop box at the courthouse location (the requirements to file by mail above also apply to drop box filing), and a growing number of counties' Superior Courts allow electronic filing.
+More information about these different options for filing is available in the chart in Appendix I, but we recommend doublechecking the website for your county's Superior Court or calling the court clerk to confirm which options are available, as these are subject to change.

 Unless you are submitting a request for a fee waiver, you should expect to pay your filing fee when you submit your paperwork.
 If you are submitting a request for a fee waiver, you will either be told on the spot if your fee is waived or informed by mail.
-If the fee is not waived and you disagree with the decision, you should ask to speak to the judge and explain why you need a waiver.
+If the fee is not waived and you disagree with the decision, you can ask to speak to the judge and explain why you need a waiver.

-When you file your forms, ask the clerk for the date when you can expect to have a ruling on the name/gender change petition, how you will be notified of the ruling, and where you will be able to pick up the signed order and obtain certified copies.
-Depending on the courthouse's current workload, you should expect that the court will rule on the petition and that you will be able to pick up signed copies of the order between six and twelve weeks from the day you file.
+When you file your forms, ask the clerk for the date when you can expect to have a ruling on the petition, how you will be notified of the ruling, and where you will be able to pick up the signed order and obtain certified copies (in some cases, a signed order may be mailed to you).
+Depending on the courthouse's current workload, you should expect that the court will rule on the petition, and that you will be able to obtain signed copies of the order, between six and twelve weeks from the day you file, but occasionally court backlogs delay this timeline further.

 Clerks are generally helpful and informed, but occasionally they will misunderstand the law or not be up to date on it.
 If you encounter a clerk who tries to tell you that you need to publish notice of your name change in a newspaper, wants to schedule you a hearing, or insists that you need a doctor's letter to file your paperwork, you may want to share the text of the laws that removed these requirements, AB 1121 and SB 179.
-If you continue to have issues, please consider contacting our Helpline at https://transgenderlawcenter.org/legalinfo.
+If you continue to have issues, please consider contacting our Helpdesk at https://transgenderlawcenter.org/legalinfo.